Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 Playa Los Tules is in the North Hotel Zone of Puerto Vallarta, next to Playa de Oro.

-The Plaza Caracol Shopping Mall, one of the most emblematic in Puerto Vallarta, is very close with various stores, attractive promotions, and a program of events that includes shows, sports, and other entertainment activities.
+The Plaza Caracol Shopping Mall, one of the most emblematic in Puerto Vallarta, is very close to various stores and events, including shows, sports, and other entertainment activities.

 A Small island in Punta Perula, in Chamela Bay, with an almost virgin beach of calm waves and crystalline waters for swimming, snorkeling, and enjoying with the family.